-Sitting up straight is a habit which we seldom follow and end up having back ache or other poor posture problems.
+Sitting up straight is a habit that we seldom follow and end up having backache or other poor posture problems.
 A good posture requires a stable, balanced position of the pelvis.
-Good posture is basically training your body to stand, walk, sit and lie in positions which puts the least amount of strain on the supporting muscles and ligaments during movement or weight-bearing activities.
+Good posture is basically training your body to stand, walk, sit and lie in positions that puts the least amount of strain on the supporting muscles and ligaments during movement or weight-bearing activities.
 Posture is a sound position in which you hold your body upright against gravity while standing, sitting or lying down.

 Some Steps to Upright Sitting Posture

 A good posture starts by establishing the position of your lower body.
 Your knees should be at a sharp ninety-degree angle.
 Hips can be a bit more open to about one hundred twenty.

 Keep your feet flat on the floor.
 In case your feet don’t touch the floor, you may try using a footrest or may place a thick book under them.
 Ideally, you should always avoid twisting your ankles or resting the outside of your foot on the floor.

 You should always sit upright.
 When you sit, your body weight is transferred from the pelvis onto the chair.
 On the bottom of the pelvis are two knobby bones known as sitting bones; the technical name given to them is ischial tuberosity.
 For an ideal body alignment and proper transferring weight, while sitting, you should try to be right on top of these bones, not in front or in back of them.

 If your weight is forward, your low back may be arched, which can tighten up muscles.
 If it's back, you are probably slumping.
 Many of us do not know the fact that slumping can actually cause pain, strain or lead to disc injury.
 To perfect the position of the sitting bones, gently rock back and forth on them.
 After a few rounds, pause in the center, between the two end positions.
 Now you're right on top of your sitting bones.

 Preserve your lower lumbar curve.
 Spinal curves help maintain an upright posture.